adyavanapalli/OSTEP/homework/05/README.md

    by delivery of `SIGCONT`).

 7. When the child closes `STDOUT_FILENO` and uses `printf`, no output is observed.
+This program is demonstrated [here](src/7.c).

-8. Write a program that creates two children, and connects the standard output of one to the standard input of the other, using the `pipe()` system call.
+8. This program is demonstrated [here](src/8.c).
+One caveat though: I found it unnecessary to create _two_ children, hence the program is demonstrated with just the parent and child.